arsenijesavic/lieandtheftaspractice.art/src/pages/practice/2019-09-11-talktothishand.md

 My Instagram insights say that I have had 30 profile visits in the last 7 days, I have reached 27 accounts and made 57 impressions. \
 I don’t yet know from what regions of the world my audience is from, because I need at least 100 followers. \
 But, at the moment I know that I have 32 followers, while I’m following 95 accounts. \
-In my first week I created 21 posts and most popular one is my right hand palm with “this is all there is” written on it. \
+In my first week I created 21 posts and most popular one is my right hand palm with “this is all there is to it” written on it. \
 I will continue to post two most popular quotes on Instagram on my palms, next to my face, every day. \
 And I will try to comment and heart more. \
 Let’s see how I grow. \